ccn-ccn/MyNetworkSocial/README.md

 ## **Why Join the Beta?**

 Get early access to the future of Social Media.
-Earn crypto while you post, view, and pin content.<br>
+Earn while you post, view, and pin content.<br>
 Come be a part of the Proof of Distribution economy.
 The more active you are, the more you can earn.<br>

 **🌐 Go MyNetwork**<br>